abdullahmohsen98/Farfeshny/README.md

 # Farfeshny
 ![Home](https://user-images.githubusercontent.com/77888340/168500576-11930e0a-569e-4068-bf6d-912bc1f93455.JPG)

-### This is a web application for entertainment such as Finding something to do After exhausting day Requires Finding a good Exercises to do so, if you let me Show you what I got in my website...
-I’m sure that you will Never feel exhausted.<hr>
+### This is a web application for entertainment such as finding something to do after exhausting day through finding a good exercises to do so, if you let me Show you what I got in my website...
+I’m sure that you will never feel exhausted.<hr>

 # Description: